 The information provided below for the Grant Narrative is for informational purposes only.
-The grant application will be available starting August 4, 2023.
-When the application becomes available applicants can access it here.
-The Grant Narrative and Budget sections must be completed and submitted via the grant submission form by 3:00pm/ET on October 16, 2023.
+The Grant Narrative and Budget sections must be completed and submitted via the grant submission portal by 5:00pm/ET on September 24, 2025.

 The following questions will be asked on the Specialty Processing Equipment Grant application.
-It is recommended that you type your answers using Microsoft Word, or other word processing application, and then copy and paste your final answers into the spaces provided on the application.
+It is recommended that you type your answers using the Microsoft Word application template (available here) and then copy and paste your final answers into the spaces provided on the application form.
+It is suggested that applicants review the scoring criteria (see above) before filling out the application.